chr0n1x/neovim-template/README.md

 1. `<Leader>g` opens up a live-grep search UI (via Telescope.nvim)
 1. As stated above - `coq_vim` is installed (insanely fast auto-completion engine)

-For a full list of keyboard shortcuts, checkout [the keybindings file](nvim/lua/key-bindings.lua)
+For a full list of keyboard shortcuts and details checkout [the keybindings file](nvim/lua/key-bindings.lua)

 # Extras